craigrshenton/craigrshenton.github.io/_posts/2016-11-12-data-smarts-6.md

     For n_clusters = 6 The average silhouette_score is : 0.137179893911
     For n_clusters = 7 The average silhouette_score is : 0.116109245662

-kmeans with 5 clusters is optimal for this dataset
+kmeans with 5 clusters is optimal